prachurjyaghy/TCL_Workshop--From_Basic_to_Advanced_in_VLSI/THEORY SESSIONS.md

 ### Sub-Task Two - From CSV to format[1] and SDC - Processing input constraints
 #### Introduction to the task of differentiating between bits and a bus
 Ex: ![image](https://github.com/user-attachments/assets/09917a87-23d7-4165-9662-52aec8d3e8ab)
   1. The inputs are mostly bus values, i.e they are mutibit.
+  2. Need to identify these multibits data for EDA tool to process
+  3. In n-bit bus, '*' is added so that this will be taken for all the bits
+  4. This will open the verilog file and take the data from top level

   ![image](https://github.com/user-attachments/assets/1f103a2d-73e3-4fea-99e0-50bffe955b6d)
    Input spaced by multiple characters